-RESET, a hard reset (an asynchronous hard reset is executed by briefly pulling RESET low), restores the chip either to the setting stored in the EEPROM (the EEPROM pin = 1) or to the on-chip setting (the EEPROM pin = 0).
-A hard reset also executes a SYNC operation, which brings the outputs into phase alignment according to the default settings.
-When the EEPROM is inactive (the EEPROM pin = 0), it takes ~2 $\mu$ s for the outputs to begin toggling after RESET is issued.
-When the EEPROM is active (the EEPROM pin = 1), it takes ~40 ms for the outputs to toggle after RESET is brought high.
+RESET, a hard reset (an asynchronous hard reset is executed by briefly pulling RESET low), restores the chip either to the setting stored in EEPROM (the EEPROM pin = 1) or to the on-chip setting (the EEPROM pin = 0).
+A hard reset also executes a SYNC operation that brings the outputs into phase alignment according to the default settings.
+When EEPROM is inactive (the EEPROM pin = 0), it takes ~2 μs for the outputs to begin toggling after RESET is issued.
+When EEPROM is active (the EEPROM pin = 1), it takes ~40 ms for the outputs to toggle after RESET is brought high.